GoogleFeud/ts-runtime-checks/README.md

 - `Expr<string>` - Turns the string into an expression.
 Can be used in markers which require a javascript value - `EarlyReturn`, `Num.min/max` and `Str.matches` for example.
 - `Infer<Type>` / `Resolve<Type>` - Creating validation for type parameters.

-#### Assert<Type, ReturnValue>
+#### Assert<Type, Action>

 The `Assert` marker asserts that a value is of the provided type by adding **validation code** that gets executed during runtime.
-If the value doesn't match the type, the code will either return a value or throw an error, depending on what `ReturnValue` is.
+If the value doesn't match the type, the code will either return a value or throw an error, depending on what `Action` is.

 **Example:**